HanzeRacingDivision/Driverless/pygame map visualization/README.md

 - pressing C clears the car position history line, C+CTRL clears everything
 - pressing A toggles auto-driving (only has effect if pathPlanning(Temp).py is present)
 - pressing +/- increases/decreases auto-driving target speed
+- pressing S saves the map to a file (filename auto generated)
 - pressing Q toggles drawing qubic splines (only has effect if pathPlanning(Temp).py is present)
 - pressing T toggles whether the cone-lines that determined the targets are drawn (only has effect if pathFinding.py is present)
 - pressing [/] (left and right square bracket) increases the rate at which maps are transmitted (ONLY IN remote viewers (remoteMapViewer.py))